-We previously revised our flight schedule by removing the MAX through Nov.
-2 to offer reliability to our operation and stability for our Customers.
-With the timing of the MAX’s return-to-service still uncertain, we are extending the MAX-related flight schedule adjustments through Jan.
-5, 2020.
+We have removed the MAX through February 8, 2020, to offer reliability to our operation and stability for our Customers.
+Based on continued uncertainty around the timing of MAX return to service, the Company soon plans to proactively remove the MAX from its flight schedule through March 6, 2020.

 By proactively removing the MAX from scheduled service, we can reduce last-minute flight cancellations and unexpected disruptions to our Customers’ travel plans.
 The limited number of Customers who have already booked their travel and will be affected by our amended schedule will be notified of their re-accommodated travel according to our flexible accommodation procedures.
-The revision will proactively remove an average of more than 200 weekday flights from our schedule out of our total peak-day schedule of more than 4,000 daily flights.
+Our current revision removes roughly 175 weekday flights from our schedule out of our total peak-day schedule of more than 4,000 daily flights.

 We offer our apologies to our Customers impacted by this change, and we thank them for their continued patience.

 How soon will I know if my upcoming flight has been impacted?
 Our goal is to operate our planned schedule with as few cancellations and as little impact to our Customers as possible.
 To support our Customers, our Teams are working diligently to increase reliability and reduce the amount of last-minute flight changes caused by the MAX 8 grounding.